MicroJoe/ansible-role-shaarli/README.md

 ### Letsencrypt support

+- `letsencrypt_domain` Domain used for letsencrypt.
+Defaults to the nginx domain.
 - `letsencrypt_wellknown` Directory path of the LetsEncrypt directory used for certificate validation.
 Default: `/var/www/letsencrypt`
 - `letsencrypt_activate` Activate LetsEncrypt and HTTPS support.
 Default: false